ChainsQueenEth/vrspace/README.md

 ## Overview

-This repository contains the HTML and CSS code for the VR Space website.
+This repository contains the HTML, CSS, and JavaScript code for the VR Space website.
 VR Space is a virtual reality content creation company, and this website serves as the digital front for showcasing its products, services, and creations.
 The website is designed to be fully responsive, ensuring a seamless user experience across various devices.

 ## Features